mozilla/ichnaea/docs/usage.rst

 =================

-You can either use the service directly via the HTTP service APIs or you can use one of the existing apps or integrations.
+You can either use the service directly via the HTTP service APIs or you can use one of the existing applications or libraries.

 HTTP API